mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 ## `testcov.test_run`: Store test run data

-Multiple tests may be grouped inside one test-run.
+Multiple tests may be grouped inside one test run.
-This is similar to a *testsuite*, but test-runs cannot be nested, and represent the actual execution of a *testsuite*.
+This is similar to a test suite, but test runs represent the execution of a test suite.

-This allows to store metadata for test-runs. e.g. enabled feature flags, target the tests were run on, ...
+### `testcov.test_run.id`: Identifier of a test run

+The name of the test run must be used as unique identifier.
+Testing tools must ensure that the name is unique inside a *mantra* database.

+### `testcov.test_run.date`: Date of a test run

+A test run represents the execution of a test suite, so it must store the date and time the test run was executed.

+The name of a test run is used as identifier, and therefore only the newest execution of a test run must be stored.

+### `testcov.test_run.metadata`: Metadata of a test run

-The test-run metadata is programming language, domain, and company specific, so it must be possible to store arbitrary information in *mantra*, but still be able to access the data for the report generation.
+The test run metadata is programming language, domain, and company specific, so it must be possible to store arbitrary information in *mantra*, but still be able to access the data for the report generation. e.g. enabled feature flags, target the tests were run on, ...

 ### `testcov.test_run.nested`: Allow nested test runs